MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 ### How does Dynamics 365 Customer Voice decide which language to show to a particular respondent?

-If you're sending a personalized survey invitation through email or Power Automate, you can define the language code by using the out-of-the-box locale variable for each invitation.<!--note from editor: Edit okay?-->
+If you're sending a personalized survey invitation through email or Power Automate, you can define the language code by using the out-of-the-box **locale** variable for each invitation.

 Let's say the language code in the contact record for your customer, Milton, is set to **ar** in your back-end CRM system.
 You can pass that as a parameter in your personalized invitation.
 This will ensure that the survey is loaded by default in Arabic for Milton.